-Note: The following are important version compatibility restrictions between the EDB\Loader client and the database server.
+Note: The following are important version compatibility restrictions between the EDBLoader client and the database server.

-- Invoking EDB\Loader is done using a client program called edbldr, which is used to pass parameters and directive information to the database server.
-It is strongly recommended that the 11 EDB\Loader client (that is, the edbldr program supplied with Advanced Server 11) be used to load data only into version 11 of the database server.
-In general, the EDB\Loader client and database server should be the same version. - Use of a version 11, 10, 9.6, 9.5, 9.4 or 9.3 EDB\Loader client is not supported for database servers version 9.2 or earlier.
+- When you invoke the EDBLoader program (called edbldr), you pass in parameters and directive information to the database server.
+We strongly recommend that the version 12 EDBLoader client (the edbldr program supplied with Advanced Server 12) be used to load data only into version 12 of the database server.
+In general, the EDBLoader client and database server should be the same version. - Use of a version 12, 11, 10, 9.6, 9.5, 9.4 or 9.3 EDBLoader client is not supported for database servers version 9.2 or earlier.